-- Find movies and TV shows that support Dolby Atmos in the iTunes Store.
+- Find movies and TV shows that support Dolby Atmos in the Apple TV app.

-- Some movies in the iTunes Store might include audio tracks in alternate languages that might not support Dolby Atmos or surround sound even if the primary language supports it.
+- Some movies in the Apple TV app might include audio tracks in alternate languages that might not support Dolby Atmos or surround sound even if the primary language supports it.

 - If you turn on audio descriptions, then audio plays in stereo unless the content provider includes a higher-quality track.

 - Audio that you stream from Apple TV with AirPlay doesn't support Dolby Atmos or surround sound.